Crispy Baked Vegetarian Empanadas

-- 2 poblano peppers roasted, peeled and diced
+- 1 whole poblano peppers roasted, peeled and diced

 Preheat the oven to 350 degrees.
-Combine all filling ingredients in a bowl and mix well to combine.
+Combine all filling ingredients (except Velveeta and milk) in a bowl and mix well to combine.

 Add the Velveeta and milk to a small sauce pan and heat over medium heat.
 Stir periodically until cheese is melted and a sauce forms.
 Stir the cheese sauce in with the filling ingredients.
 Set aside.

 Taste the filling and add additional salt if necessary.